cargomedia/janus-gateway-rtpbroadcast/README.md

 #### `watch-udp`
 It allows to relay incoming `UDP` traffic as `UDP` without any conversion.
 In general it forwards packets from the `UDP` server to the `UDP` client.
-This request has to pass a full destination list for all streams defined by mountpoint.
+This request has to provide a full destination list for all streams defined by mountpoint.
 It will link the current list of streams with new destination list by index/position of the stream in the array.

 **Request**: